Enterprise Holdings Foundation: Our History

 United Way & Employee Matching Contribution Program

 The Foundation matches all employee contributions on a 50% basis to the United Way in the U.S. and Canada as well as the "Give as You Earn" program in the United Kingdom.
-Thanks to the generosity of our employees, Enterprise Holdings was the 13th largest corporate campaign contributor to United Way in FY2013.
+Thanks to the generosity of our employees, each year we hold one of the largest United Way corporate campaigns in North America.

 The Enterprise Holdings Foundation operates under the leadership of its President, Jo Ann Taylor Kindle; Vice President and Executive Director, Carolyn Kindle; and a Board of Directors comprised of representatives from the Taylor family and members of the company's senior management.

 Foundation Giving Guidelines

 Neither the Foundation nor the company (or any of its affiliates) donates vehicles or rentals.

 The Enterprise Holdings Foundation was founded to enable employees of our operating subsidiaries and their spouses to give back to their local communities.
 Because of this mission, the Foundation primarily accepts requests for donations from Enterprise Holdings employees.
 We also partner with our valued customers who use our services regularly to support initiatives important to them.